mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 Conducting an experiment in a scientific facility requires orchestration of multiple hardware components, like motors, pumps and power-supplies.
 Hardware operators use various software systems that facilitate this task.
-One of such systems is TANGO Controls [], a generic framework for building SCADA [] software, developed at ESRF synchrotron radiation facility.
+One of such systems is Tango Controls [], a generic framework for building SCADA [] software, developed at ESRF synchrotron radiation facility.

-TANGO is a distributed system built on top of CORBA [] and ZeroMQ [].
-Each physical piece of hardware is represented by a *device server*, that has parameters (*attributes*) and can perform some actions (*commands*).
+Tango is a distributed system built on top of CORBA [] and ZeroMQ [].
+Each physical piece of hardware is represented by a *device server*, that has some parameters (*attributes*) and can perform some actions (*commands*).
-Device servers are registered in a central MySQL database.
+Device servers are registered in a MySQL database.
-Client applications, used by the operators, can access device servers on remote machines via CORBA protocols.
-These client applications can be created in C++, Java or Python, but due to incorporation of CORBA, cannot run inside a web browser.
+Hardware operators use graphical client applications that can access device servers running on remote machines using standard IIOP protocol [].
+The client applications can be created using languages like C++, Java or Python, but due to dependency on CORBA, these applications cannot run inside a web browsers.

-There were many attempts to allow building web-based client applications for Tango, including Canone [], GoTan [], Taurus Web [], mTango [].
-In [] the TangoJS project has been presented.
-In this paper, we show how to use TangoJS  develop a web-based control panel application.
+There were many attempts to create web-based client applications for Tango, including Canone [], GoTan [], Taurus Web [] and mTango [].
+Only mTango is being actively developed, but most of development effort is put into the server part.
+In [praca mgr] a modular web frontend framework for Tango, the TangoJS, has been presented.
+In this paper we show how to use TangoJS to develop a web-based control panel application.

 # Building a web-based control panel

-The following sections
-formulate requirements for dynamic control panel application, provide introduction to TangoJS, present development process step-by-step and give an overview of configuration and deployment process.
+In the following sections we formulate the requirements for a dynamic control panel application, provide a brief introduction to TangoJS, present selected aspects of development process and give an overview of possible deployment options.

 ## Goal setting and requirements analysis

-Application presented in this work is inspired by SarDemo, which is often used to demonstrate abilities of Sardana suite and Taurus widgets.
-Main SarDemo's UI is shown on Fig. [].
-It is a dashboard, where user can place widgets and move them around.
-(TODO: more on SarDemo).
-To help TangoJS gain adoption across the TANGO community, a similar application has to be created.
-Users should be able to test TangoJS widgets with their own TANGO deployment.
-The *TangoJS Panel* should be easy to deploy and should require zero-configuration.
+The application described in this work is inspired by the SarDemo project, which is often used to demonstrate the abilities of the Sardana toolset [] on desktop installations of Tango.
+The main view of SarDemo's user interface is shown on Fig. [].
+It is a dashboard where the user can place multiple widgets representing the attributes and commands of various devices.

-*TODO: SarDemo screenshot*
+*Fig. ?: SarDemo user interface.*

+A similar application for TangoJS, the *TangoJS Panel*, will help TangoJS project to gain popularity in the Tango community.
+The users should be able to test TangoJS widgets with their own Tango installation.
+The Panel application needs to be easy to deploy and should require zero configuration.
 A set of functional requirements was formulated as a guidance for development process.
 The user should be able to:

-* use panel application with his own mTango installation,
+* use Panel application with his own Tango installation (and mTango on server side),
-* change the Tango database instance the application is using,
-* browse defined device servers,
+* browse all device servers defined in the database,
 * create interactive widgets for selected attributes of the devices,
-* place widgets on a dashboard,
+* place the widgets on a dashboard and move them around,
-* move widgets freely over the dashboard,
-* save and restore the dashboard layout.
+* save and restore the layout of the dashboard.

-Web technologies are very suitable for creating any kind of dashboard-like layouts.
-Pairing TangoJS with a lightweight frontend framework should do the job perfectly.
-Technical details of implementation and architectural considerations are described later in the paper.
+The web technologies are the best choice for creating dashboard-like layouts.
+TangoJS paired with a lightweight frontend framework will allow to address goals formulated above with minimal effort required.
+Technical details of implementation and architectural considerations are described later in this section.

 ## TangoJS introduction

-TangoJS framework takes a novel approach to address the problem of integrating Tango Controls with web browser environments.

-* blah blah blah copy paste from thesis, Ch.
-4.
+TangoJS allows building Tango client applications with standard front-end technologies like HTML, CSS and Java.
+It gives Tango developers a complete set of tools and APIs required for this task.
+There is a minimal set of dependencies required.

+TangoJS has been designed to be a modular ecosystem - one includes only the modules one needs and configures everything according to the project requirements.
+There are three separate layers, which are connected via well-defined interfaces.

+**TangoJS Core** is a Javascript API for programmatic interactions with Tango from a web browser.
+It has been partly generated from Tango IDL [], which makes its interface familiar to the Tango developers.

+**TangoJS Connector** is an interface that abstracts-out communication with Tango infrastructure via pluggable backend services. mTango can be used on the server side as a RESTful endpoint used to access a existing Tango installation.

+**TangoJS WebComponents** is a collection of standalone widgets useful for rapid application development.
+The library offers counterparts of most popular widgets from the Taurus framework on desktops.
+Each widget can represent one or more attributes or commands of a device, e.g. the *tangojs-label* widget is an textbox which allows one to view and change the value of an attribute.
+The widgets use a set of W3C standards known under a common name as the *Web Components* [].
+From the developer point of view, these widgets behave like native web controls, e.g. an *input* or a *button*.

 ## Interactive synoptic panel development

-This chapter describes the full design and development process process of a control panel application.
-First, a technology stack is defined.
-Then, overall architecture of the solution is discussed.
-Finally, most important aspects of implementation are presented.
+This chapter describes the design and development process process of the TangoJS Panel application.
+First a technology stack is defined.
+Then obverall architecture of the solution is discussed.
+Finally, the most important aspects of implementation are covered.

 ### Software stack

 TangoJS is just a set of APIs and widgets.
-To build a real application, other technologies has to be incorporated.
-TangoJS provides widgets that behave like a ordinary HTML elements.
-This allows for seamless integration of TangoJS with any framework.
+To build a real application, other technologies have to be incorporated.
+TangoJS provides widgets that behave like ordinary HTML elements.
+This allows for a seamless integration of TangoJS with any web framework.
-It's up to the developer to decide if he creates his application using Angular[], React[] or stick to plain DOM manipulation APIs[].
+It's up to the developer to decide if he/she creates the application using Angular [], React [] or with raw DOM APIs.

-Among all
-frontend frameworks, it is the Facebook's React which gained a lot attention from developers in recent days.
-Although it offers some controversal features like JSX (which implies transcompilation) and is heavyweight with all its components and dependencies[], a stripped-down version, called Preact[] is availabe.
-It contains everything what is needed to build highly reactive applications including stateless views, functional rendering logic or ???.
+Among all frontend frameworks the Facebook's React is often choosen by the developers to create web applications of any scale.
+Although it comes with some controversial features like the JSX (which, when used, requires transcompilation), and is heavyweight with all its dependencies [], a stripped-down fork called Preact [] is availabe.
+It offers API compatibility with React, but is much smaller in size (due to the limited support of legacy browsers).
+Preact contains everything what is required to build highly reactive applications including stateless (functional) components, and unidirectional data flow.

-React on its own is merely a presentation layer, a *view*.
-For real application, like the control panel, a state, or *model*, needs to be introduced.
-When it is possible to represent stante as a bunch of variables, mutating them from different places as a result of various events is error prone, hard to test, hard to track bugs and hard to maintain.
-Using predictable state containers had become popular in recent days.
-They force developers to perform state mutations from a centralized place.
-Such functionality can be implemented by a developer, but there are existing solutions like [], [] or [], which provide convenient *reductors*, to predicably transform state under a stream of events.
+React on its own is merely a presentation layer, that can be used to create *views*.
+For most real-world applications, like the TangoJS Panel, a state, or a data *model*, needs to be introduced.
+While it is possible to represent the state as a bunch of variables scattered accross the codebase, mutating these variables from different places is error prone, hard to test and hard to maintain.
+To address this problem, Facebook proposed the Flux architecture [].
-For building control panel application, we have choosen ???, as it integrates neatly with React Core.
+In Flux, the state is stored in a central place, called *store*.
+Various *actions* can change the state, but these changes always happen inside the store in a well-defined order.
+The store acts as a *single source of truth* [] for an application.
+Only changes in the store can result in UI updates.
+There are many implementations of Flux architecture, all offer some sort of predictable state container that can transform under a stream of events.
+For building TangoJS Panel we have choosen Redux [], as it integrates easily with Preact.

 ### Application architecture

-TODO
+The application has a standard React-Redux architecture.
+The state (or store) contains both the domain-specific parts like list of visible widgets and the ordinary UI state, like indication that modal window is visible.
+The read-only state is passed to the *presentational components* [], which build the application's UI.
+The components trigger various actions that are dispatched back to the store.

+There are just three *presentational components*, the `Dashboard`, the `Menu` and the `WidgetSelector`.
+Each has a corresponding *container component* defined that maps the state to component's properties.
+These components are combined into the `Application` component.

+The `Dashboard` component is a thin wrapper around `react-grid-layout` component [].
+Its purpose is to visualize TangoJS widgets on a grid with draggable and resizable elements.
+It is responsive and different layouts can be used for differens screen sizes.

+The `Menu` is a sidebar that contains `tangojs-tree-view` widget and additional controls for interacting with the device tree.
+The user can use this tree to browse all objects stored in the Tango database.
+When he/she selects a desired object, he can create widget to visualize it on the `Dashboard`.

+The `WidgetSelector` is a modal window (built with `react-modal` []) that is triggered when the user chooses a device, an attribute or a command from the `Menu`. `WidgetSelector` uses the *capabilities* property defined on each TangoJS widget to determine widgets suitable for visualizing selected object.
+When the user selects the desired widget, a dynamic form with configurable attributes of this widget is generated using the `react-jsonschema-form` component [].

+All the components and interactions between them are presented on Fig. [].

+*Fig. ?: Application architecture.*

 ### Selected aspects of implementation